 Well, Jesus wasn't looking for us to be confused, his goal was to make us think and reflect.
 It is a reminder for those of us who are in high standings to respect and care for those who are not.
 It also encourages us when we are serving.

 When I was little, my siblings and I would use these verses to make the sibling who was first feel bad.
 Yes, it was funny, but it was exactly the opposite that Christ was trying to get across.
-He said it best in Mark 9:35"If anyone wishes to be first, he shall be the last of all and the servant of all."
+He said it best in Mark 9:35, "If anyone wishes to be first, he shall be the last of all and the servant of all."
 It's taking the physical into the spiritual.
 What I mean by this is that Theresa and Maria may have been first, but in my heart, I wanted to be first.

 Christ isn't worried about who's first or last physically, I mean, someone needs to go first and only one person can be last.
 But he does care about where you want to be.
 If you believe people should serve you, you're putting yourself first in your heart.
 On the other hand, if you serve others when you can, you are putting them first in your heart.